The art of folding paper has great importance in Japanese culture and is practiced all over the world.

 The frog is frequently carried by travelers to guarantee a safe arrival on their journeys, and in Japanese culture, it also represents fortune.

 The cat represents independence, harmony, and mystery.
 The cat is a powerful and self-assured defender and stands for wisdom.

 The turtle is a protective and long-lasting symbol.
 Its shell portrays heaven and its square bottom, the earth.
 The power of the turtle combines both.

 Keepers of small, highly trained breeds that can be managed in a crowded environment or a small living space are more popular in urban areas.

-Horses receive the best treatment in the animal symbolic community worldwide.
+Horses receive the best treatment in the animal-symbolic community worldwide.
 We connect them with everything from strength to courage to freedom to power.

 We are all aware that the unicorn represents magic.
-Japanese “unicorns” seem more like deer than their western counterparts, which look more like a species of horned horse.
+Japanese “unicorns” seem more like deer than their Western counterparts, which look more like a species of horned horse.